dhyan-aranha/FormalBook/README.md

 Below is a summary of our work, and in which files it is included in this repository.

 1) In [Appendix.lean](https://github.com/dhyan-aranha/FormalBook/blob/main/FormalBook/Appendix.lean),
-   it is shown that the real numbers admit a non-Archimedean valuation: v, to an orderd abelian group such tha, v(1/2) > 1.
+   it is shown that the real numbers admit a non-Archimedean valuation: v, with values in an orderd abelian group such that, v(1/2) > 1.

 2) In [Rainbow_triangles.lean](https://github.com/dhyan-aranha/FormalBook/blob/main/FormalBook/sperner/Rainbow_triangles.lean)